 But with the fast-changing world, people have started to become interested in a more healthy lifestyle.

 A fit lifestyle is very important for people as it can help them keep fit and healthy while helping to combat unwanted diseases and increases the longevity of life.

-With the growing demand of the fitness world, people have come up with the need for getting fitter quick.
+With the growing demand for the fitness world, people have come up with the need for getting fitter quickly.
 Hence was the introduction of supplementary diets that would be focused on a particular food to maximize the protein or minerals in the food to enhance performance.

 Supplements were earlier used by professional sportsmen and bodybuilders to enhance their performance while allowing them to grind and exercise much more.
 But in recent times, with the increase of fitness enthusiasts, supplements are being used by the generic customer.